genshinsim/gcsimdocs/docs/next/config.md

 :::caution Infinite loops

 Be careful when using infinite loops. gcsim does not have a way to detect infinite loops.
-An infinite loop that never exits will cause the simulation to hang with no noteable error.
+An infinite loop that never exits will cause the simulation to hang with no noticeable error.

 The exception to this is if there is an action (or `wait(x)`) inside an infinite loop, for example: